bcit-ci/codeigniter-website/user_guide/readme.rst

-This is a placeholder for the current CodeIgniter User Guide.
+This is a placeholder for the current CodeIgniter User Guide, which will be a symbolic link server-side.